HAIR ANALYSIS INTERPRETATION METHODS AND LABORATORIES

 2. Most practitioners who use hair mineral testing do so mainly for the detection of toxic metals.
-Most of them then suggest chelation therapy to remove the metals.

 3. A few doctors use the test to detect low levels of the nutrient minerals and trace minerals.
 Most then practice replacement therapy to raise or lower the levels of the trace minerals and the electrolytes.

 4. A number of practitioners follow the advice of Trace Elements, Inc. laboratory or some other laboratory.

 5. Some practitioners follow the computerized recommendations of Analytical Research Laboratories, the lab founded by Dr. Paul Eck.

 6. Some follow the advice on this website, which is an updated and expanded version of Dr. Paul EckÕs original method of interpretation of hair mineral tests.

 MORE DETAILS ABOUT THE ABOVE